usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 the Department collaborate with manufacturers to provide instructions on how to use accessible MDE or encourage covered entities to request instructions during procurement.
-The Department notes that it has already provided some technical assistance.
-313 If public entities would find it helpful to seek additional information from MDE manufacturers or vendors, the Department encourages entities to do so.
+The Department notes that it has already provided some technical assistance. {% fn 317 %} If public entities would find it helpful to seek additional information from MDE manufacturers or vendors, the Department encourages entities to do so.
 As noted in the discussion of § 35.211(c), the Department does not currently operate a grant program to assist public entities in complying with the ADA.
 The Department will,